ove/ove-services/packages/ove-service-persistence-inmemory/README.md

-# OVE Persistence Service - InMemory
+# OVE Persistence Service - In-Memory

 This service provides persistence for the OVE framework using an in-memory storage implementation.
 This is also the most straightforward persistence service implementation and is not highly available.